-We should have the bursaries as I am a leader in this House and I do not want to betray the Members.
-Therefore, next time if it will continue like this, all of us will walk out of the House and you will remain there alone and we shall look at you as a betrayer.
-Therefore, you should work for this Assembly together with your Deputy and take the initiative to go and talk with the Executive side.
+We should, therefore, have the bursaries as I am a leader in this house and I do not want to betray the Members, therefore, next time if it will continue like this all of us will walk out of the house and you will remain there alone and we shall look at you as a betrayer.
+Therefore, you should work for this assembly together with your Deputy and take this incentive to go and talk with the Executive side.

 Hon.
-Acting Speaker: Resume you seat and I will give directions because I have said that even the Chair has the benefit of representing a Ward.
-Therefore, the issue of walking out and going to sit at the corridor will not give us solution, and it is a fact as we know where the problem is.
-If you care to follow the train of thought, we have given a chance to the Assembly to air its views and the Deputy Speaker rose and gave us a direction that the Chair of the budget gave out.
+Acting Speaker: Resume you sit and I will give directions because I have said that even the chair as the benefit of representing a ward and the issue of walking out and go to sit at the collider it will not give us solution which is a fact as we know where the problem is.
+If you care to follow the train of thought, we have given a chance to the assembly to air its views and the Deputy Speaker rose and gave us a direction that the chair of the budget gave out.

-What we are saying if the Chair of Budget by having called the Controller of Budget and we do not get a comprehensive answer we are going to cripple government business.
+What we are saying if the Chair of Budget by having called the Controller of budget and we do not get a comprehensive answer we are going to stall government business.
 Hope you are aware that we have not passed the budget we have just passed the estimates.

-Hon.
-Members, I know we can use many ways to the cripple government and therefore we cannot cripple the Assembly because it has many other businesses beyond bursaries, and that is a fact.
-Therefore, if you cripple yourself is like saying the left leg is not going to move because the right leg did not step on the right place.
-Again, it is not the business of the Chair and his Deputy to go to the Executive to plead because we have the Leader of Majority who is well deputized, there is a Whip, and they enjoy the majority of the House.
-Consequently, it is upon themselves to go and pursue with the Governor who is the head of the Executive and who again enjoys the party that they came from so that they can come and tell us that this is where we are.
-Otherwise, the Chair cannot be dragged to take Assembly's floor issues to the Executives.
-That is why I am giving the Chair of Budget final time tomorrow and if you do not have we are going to cripple government business from tomorrow.
-Chairperson Budget proceeds and give us a commitment.
+Therefore, I know the hands and levels we can use to the stall government.
+Therefore, we cannot be stalling the assembly because it has many other businesses beyond bursaries and that is a fact.
+Therefore, if you stall yourself is like saying the left leg is not going to move because the right leg did not step on the right place.
+Again, it is not the business of the chair and his deputy to go to the Executive to plead because we have the Leader of Majority who is well deputized, there is a whip, and they enjoy the majority of the house.

+Therefore, it is upon themselves to go and pursue with the Governor who is the head of the Executive and who again enjoys the party that they came from so that they can come and tell us that this is where we are and this is where we are stake.

+Otherwise, the chair cannot be drugged to take assemblies floor issues to the Executives.
+That is why I am giving the chair budget final time tomorrow if you do not have we are going to stall government business from tomorrow.
+Chairperson budget proceeds and give us a commitment.